joro243/joro243/README.md

-# Hi there! 👋
+# Hi there!

 My name is Joses, I am a passionate student currently pursuing a degree in Computer Science with a specialization in Artificial Intelligence.
 My interests lie in the world of data analysis and AI/ML algorithms.

 ## About Me

-- 🎓 **Education**: Studying Computer Science with AI at Brunel University.
+-  **Education**: Studying Computer Science with AI at Brunel University.
-- 💡 **Interests**: Data Analysis, Machine Learning, Artificial Intelligence, and Data Visualization.
+-  **Interests**: Data Analysis, Machine Learning, Artificial Intelligence, and Data Visualization.
-- 🌱 **Currently Learning**: Advanced Machine Learning techniques and Big Data technologies.
+-  **Currently Learning**: Advanced Machine Learning techniques and Big Data technologies.
-- 💼 **Looking for**: Internship opportunities and collaborative projects in the field of Data Science and AI/ML.

 ## Skills